-Gluten are proteins found naturally in certain grains such as wheat, spelt, rye and barley.
+Gluten is a protein, found naturally in certain grains such as wheat, spelt, rye, and barley.
 Gluten, for example, makes bread fluffy and is normally just digested in the gut.
 You can read more about gluten intolerance below.

 what is a gluten allergy?

 If you suffer from gluten intolerance (also known as celiac disease), the small intestine is unable to properly digest the gluten.
 People with gluten intolerance react violently to the intake of gluten.
 The body makes antibodies that attack the body’s own cells.
 This causes an inflammatory reaction in the lining of the small intestine, which then becomes damaged.
 A damaged small intestine is less able to absorb nutrients, which can lead to deficiencies.

 Gluten sensitivity is a recognized disorder about which there is still much uncertainty.
 There is no officially proven gluten intolerance, but eating gluten does cause symptoms.
 Avoiding gluten can reduce the symptoms.